 As if the sensitivity to heat wasn’t enough, the heat also intensifies other symptoms.

-Since even the smallest increase in core body temperature (from .25 to .50 a degree) can cause symptoms to worsen, Service Experts Heating and Air Conditioning cares greatly about this cause.
+Since even the smallest increase in core body temperature (from .25 to .50 a degree) can cause symptoms to intensify, Service Experts Heating and Air Conditioning cares greatly about this cause.
 While we are always excited to be involved in our local areas and give back where we can, this disorder and all the issues that come with it hold a special place in our hearts.

-Given the increasing temperatures, everyone should be careful, stay hydrated, and take a break as needed.
+Given the climbing temperatures, everyone should be careful, stay hydrated, and take a break as needed.
 If you or a loved one has MS, please remember these strategies from the National Multiple Sclerosis Society to ease the effect of the heat:

 · Use cooling products such as vests, neck wraps, and bandanas, during exercise or outdoor activity, or pre- and post-cool.